mashaped/docs/en/docs/faq/how-to-protect-number-from-ban.md

 ## 5. Question in the first message {#005}
 In the very first message, explicitly request permission to send messages to the customer.
 It is important here to ensure that the customer enters into a dialogue with your number (bot) and at least replies something.
 This will help you achieve a good [response ratio](#002) and drop out negatively minded customers.

+Before sending a message, we recommend making a dialogue of the form:

+> Andrew, good afternoon!
+Do you want to receive an electronic invoice from My Company LLP?

+> Answer: Yes

+> check

 ## 6. Short messages {#006}
 Instead of one heavy message, send several small messages.
 This style is more like real communication than automated mailing.